components

 Connecting to a Resource

 Noop automatically manages the variables used for Resources.
-To associate a service with a Resource, include the Resource name in the Service’s `runtime.resources` property in the blueprint.yaml.
-Here is an example of a service that uses a MySQL Resource and surfaces the URL as a variable in the service runtime:
+To associate a Service with a Resource, include the Resource name in the Service’s runtime.resources property in blueprint.yaml.
+Here is an example of a Service that uses a MySQL Resource and surfaces the URL as a variable in the Service runtime:

 components: